SoupNet-Technologies/SubnetSurgeon/README.md

 2. **Input Fields**: Enter the required values in the input fields (e.g., IP address, subnet mask).
 3. **Calculate**: Click the corresponding button to perform the calculation.
 4. **Results**: View the results displayed on the screen, along with any relevant plots or visualizations.

-## Screenshots

-Include screenshots of the application in use to provide a visual guide for users.

 ## Contributing